‘Cocaine Shark’ is Happening (sort of), and It Already Premiered in Japan

 Cocaine Shark is directed by Mark Polonia and is distributed by Wild Eye Releasing.
 Polonia is something of a low-budget shark movie auteur.
 A quick perusal of his IMDB directing credits shows multiple shark movies including Sharkenstein (2016), Land Shark (2017), Shark Encounters of the Third Kind (2020), Noah’s Shark (2021), Sharkula (2022), Doll Shark (2022), and others.
 In 2023 alone Polonia has at least two shark movies coming out: Cocaine Shark and Jurassic Shark 3: Seavenge.
 The man knows his shark movies.

-There is no release date set for Cocaine Shark yet, but we will list the date on our New/Upcoming Horror Movies tracker as soon as we find out.
-In the meantime, Mark Polonia has plenty of shark movies to keep you occupied until its debut in the Western Hemisphere.
+Also, Mark Polonia has plenty of other shark movies to keep you occupied.
 Why not start with Virus Shark on Tubi and go from there?
 And for more shark movies, check out our list of the Best Shark Attack Movies.